-With the fairly recent arrival of the Lomo’ Instant, making our snap-and-go dreams come true, we thought it a nice idea to pay homage to one of our favourite creative scenes and its shop-cum-gallery in central London.
 The UK’s first Lomography shop and exhibition space popped up a few years back in Soho.
 It’s the best place in the city to meet likeminded people interested in plastic cameras and film photography and it hosts inspiring events, talks and workshops all year round.
+Here you’ll find people who actually know how to use their Lomography cameras and can give you some great tips on which one might be best for you and a few insider secrets on how to modify yours for best results.

-Plus, it’s opposite a nice pub and close to our famed Carnaby street and excellent Photographer’s Gallery; perfection.
-Filled from floor to ceiling with cameras and accessories, it’s easy to loose yourself in the huge Lomo’ wall of highly saturated photographs.
+Plus, the central London shop it’s opposite a nice pub, close to Carnaby street and a stone’s throw from the excellent Photographer’s Gallery; one of my favourite London galleries.
+Filled from floor to ceiling with cameras and accessories, it’s easy to loose yourself in the huge Lomo’ wall of super-saturated photographs.
 The staff will tell you all about it if you ask them.

-We know, all this talk is making you non-Londoners jealous but like we said, the Lomo’ community is a global one.
+If all this praise of London’s sights is making you non-Londoners jealous, fear not because the Lomo’ community is a global one.
 If you’re not local to London, pay the Lomo’ store in Hong Kong, New York, Paris, Tokyo, Barcelona, Berlin, Budapest, Buenos Aries, Chicago, or Istanbul a visit.
 That’s just a handful for starters.
-Find stores in your city here and fall deeply in love with Lomo’, just like we did.
+Find stores in your city here and fall deeply in love with Lomo’, just like I did all those years ago.
 The range of cameras and kits is huge so don’t be daunted, just dive straight in and let your creativity run wild.

 Lomography Shop and Gallery, Soho